(Last updated 2 December 2013)

-Post-earthquake Christchurch city waterways update 14/01/2013: There is currently an issue with a sewer main in Richmond that is resulting in a discharge of untreated wastewater to the Avon River/Ōtākaro in the vicinity of the Swanns Road bridge.
-Water quality is therefore particularly contaminated downstream of Swanns Road.
+Water quality remains particularly contaminated downstream of Swanns Road where a previous issue with a sewer main in Richmond resulted in a discharge of untreated wastewater to the Avon River/Ōtākaro in the vicinity of the Swanns Road bridge.
 Contact with water in the river should be avoided.
-Read the CDHB media release.

-Water at all waterways and beaches is now suitable for recreational use as usual.
-However, there is likely to be bacteria and viruses in sediments of the rivers and estuary.
+Water at all waterways and beaches is now suitable for recreational use as usual

 Recreational users are advised to avoid contact with water containing sediment they have stirred up.
 People should also avoid contact with all these waterways for 48 hours after heavy rainfall.

-The Medical Officer of Health, Alistair Humphrey, recommends the following cleaning/washing procedure after water-based recreational activity following the removal of warnings for Christchurch beaches and rivers.
+The Medical Officer of Health, Alistair Humphrey, recommends the following cleaning/washing procedure after water-based recreational activity following the removal of warnings for Christchurch Rivers and Estuary.

-Routine monitoring at popular freshwater and coastal sites in Canterbury will be undertaken over the 2012-13 summer and this monitoring will begin on 19 November 2012.
+Routine monitoring at popular freshwater and coastal sites in Canterbury is being undertaken over the 2013–14 summer and this monitoring began on 19 November 2013.
 Read more about the water quality at swimming sites in Canterbury.

 (03) 353 9007